Love-P/Advanced-Process-Manager/README.md

 - The main process should continue running and be capable of managing the child process.

 ## Explanation
 This test ensures that the Process Manager successfully creates and manages new processes.
+It involves the use of the os.fork() function to create new processes, demonstrating the system's capability to run multiple processes concurrently.

 ![Process Creation Test](images/process_creation.png)
 ![Process Creation Test Log](images/process_creation_log.png)